 - Physical and mental pain and suffering

 - Loss of enjoyment of life

-If you have been injured in a maritime accident Willis Law Firm can help.
-We have over 30 years of experience recovering negligence damages for injured workers.
-Attorney David P. Willis is a Board Certified Personal Injury Trial Lawyer certified by the Texas Board of Legal Specialization.
-He is licensed in the both the states of Texas and New York and his firm provides nationwide representation to victims of maritime accidents.
+If you have been injured in a maritime accident, Willis Law Firm can help.
+We have over 40 years of experience recovering negligence damages for injured workers.
+Experienced Texas maritime attorney David P. Willis is a Board Certified Texas Maritime Personal Injury Trial attorney certified by the Texas Board of Legal Specialization.
+He is licensed in both the states of Texas and New York, and his firm provides nationwide representation to victims of maritime accidents.
 Contact us today for a free consultation to find out how we can help: 1-800-468-4878.